scipioni/clavis/firmware/zmk-timeless/README.md

 ## Customizing Parameters

 The firmware allows customization of various parameters to suit your typing preferences.
-To customize these parameters, edit the `config/custom_config.h` file.
+To customize these parameters, edit the `config/custom_config.h` and `config/corne.conf` file.

+### Keyboard name

+Customize the keyboard name that appears when pairing via Bluetooth in `config/corne.conf`

 ### U_TAPPING_TERM